RomainTrm/Blog/content/posts/learning-elixir/index.md

 At runtime, though, we have many types and structures available to represent our data: primitives, lists, maps (dictionaries), structs, etc. This has the consequence of forcing developers to be very explicit about the data structures they are handling, which leads to verbose code in my opinion (unless we declare specific [structure definitions](https://hexdocs.pm/elixir/main/structs.html)).

-We also have some tooling to check the validity of our code: A compiler that is able to spot missing or invalid function signatures and a static analysis tools like [dialyzer](https://www.erlang.org/doc/apps/dialyzer/dialyzer.html).
+We also have some tooling to check the validity of our code: A compiler that is able to spot missing or invalid function signatures and some static analysis tools like [dialyzer](https://www.erlang.org/doc/apps/dialyzer/dialyzer.html).
 These analyzers use annotations added to the code by developers to check consistency across functions declarations and invocations (note these annotations are optional):

 ```elixir
 defmodule Simple do